open-telemetry/opentelemetry-specification/specification/metrics/api.md

 this callback function needs to be reentrant safe / thread safe or not.

-Note: Unlike [Counter.Add()](#add) which takes the increment/delta value, the callback function reports the cumulative value of the counter.
+Note: Unlike [Counter.Add()](#add) which takes the increment/delta value, the callback function reports the current value of the counter.
 To determine the reported rate the counter is changing, the difference between successive measurements is used.